yext/answers-search-ui/README.md

                                                   // Confirmation displayed once a question is submitted
   buttonLabel: 'Submit',                          // Label displayed on the button to submit a question
   entityId: 123,                                  // Required.
 Set this to the Entity ID of the organization entity in the Knowledge Graph
-  expanded: true                                  // Set this to whether or not the form is expanded by default when a user arrives on the page
+  expanded: true,                                 // Set this to whether or not the form is expanded by default when a user arrives on the page
+  networkErrorText: 'We\'re sorry, an error occurred.'
+                                                  // Error message displayed when there is an issue with the QA Submission request
 })
 ```